Система Orphus

 Meals +

-The price includes three meals a day: hot breakfasts and dinners, as well as light lunches on the route.
-The menu includes cereals, salads, soups, side dishes, meat, fish, vegetables, fruits, sandwiches, cookies, sweets, tea and coffee.
+During the rest of the tour, you will be provided with three meals a day: hot breakfasts and dinners, as well as light lunches on the route.
+The menu includes porridge, salads, soups, side dishes, meat, fish, vegetables, fruits, sandwiches, cookies, sweets, tea and coffee.
+During the active part of the tour, a cook will prepare the meals.

-• a warm, long, waterproof and windproof jacket with hood, belt and cuffs on the sleeves
+• warm, long, waterproof, windproof jacket with a hood, waistband and cuffs on the sleeves

 • cotton and wool socks

-During the stay in tents you will be provided with tourist mats, and during the rafting — waders and dry bags.
+For overnight stays in tents, you will be provided with foam sleeping mats, and during the rafting — wading boots and a dry bag.

 What will the weather be like +